openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

           Alternatives)](http://www.makeuseof.com/tag/linux-web-server-software-apache-alternatives/)
       **

-Since the protocol that runs the world wide web â€“ the [HTTP protocol](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) â€“ is
+Since the protocol that runs the world wide web – the [HTTP protocol](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) – is
         open and viewable to the entire world, anyone with the programming knowledge is able to write their own web server.
 In fact Wikipedia [lists over 60 web servers](http://en.wikipedia.org/wiki/Comparison_of_web_servers) and those are only the ones released to the public.
 So which is the best one that you should run on your Linux server?

-To be able to determine the â€˜bestâ€™ one we need to look at several factors.
+To be able to determine the ‘best’ one we need to look at several factors.
 Ultimately it
         depends on what your end goal is since some [web servers](http://makeuseof.com/tags/web-server) are geared towards a kind of client, others for speed and others for security.
 The main factors we are going to look at are **reliability, speed, security** and **ease of use**.

-A lot of web servers will make claims to being the â€œkingâ€ of one or more of these
+A lot of web servers will make claims to being the “king” of one or more of these
         factors.
 However I believe the proof is in the pudding and if you look at actual web server usage across the internet you get a better idea of the wisdom of the crowds.
 Netcraft has been keeping track of web server types, hostnames and other data since 1995 and is a great